|

 You may be offered a high calorie

-although it is relatively high in carbohydrates and has some additives,
+is not my first choice because it is relatively high in carbohydrates rather

 does help tempt some cats to eat, so it might be of help during a